georgian-io/LLM-Finetuning-Toolkit/falcon/README.md

 ### <img src="../assets/progress.gif" width="32" height="32"/> Inference <img src="../assets/progress.gif" width="32" height="32"/>

+__Note__: This section is still work in progress so feel free to skip this part for now.

 We use a basic setup with FastAPI server without any optimization under the hood.